MohanadMarzouk/Hospital-System/README.md

 Used C++ and Qt, applying OOP concepts, design patterns and SOLID principles along with MVC architecture to implement a Hospital System application.

 --This application should enable the admin to:
-  ▪ Add new doctor.
+   -Add new doctor.
-  ▪ Add new patient.
+   -Add new patient.
-  ▪ Edit existing doctor.
+   -Edit existing doctor.
-  ▪ Edit existing patient.
+   -Edit existing patient.
-  ▪ Delete doctor.
+   -Delete doctor.
-  ▪ Delete patient.
+   -Delete patient.
-  ▪ Display all doctors.
+   -Display all doctors.
-  ▪ Display emergency patients and normal patients.
+   -Display emergency patients and normal patients.
-  ▪ Make an appointment for a patient with specific doctor.
+   -Make an appointment for a patient with specific doctor.

 ![Screenshot (1)](https://user-images.githubusercontent.com/89541126/137491644-7b2fcef1-edb3-40fa-b132-48a6d0ccd7ab.png)